unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 Users may also choose to publicly disclose their @unikname on other platforms (on their personal page for instance).
 Users should be aware that once their @unikname has been made public, there is no guarantee that it can be private again.

-Additionally, if it is not possible to list all @uniknames currently registered on the **uns.network**, one can still request information on a specific @unikname.
+Additionally, if it is not possible to list all @unikname currently registered on the **uns.network**, one can still request information on a specific @unikname.
 Properties registered on a UNIK should therefore be considered public even though the associated @unikname has not been disclosed.